 |---|---|

-Window dressing and the failure to record qualitative factors are the two limitations the marking scheme tests most often, so they should be written first.
+Window dressing and ignoring qualitative factors are tested most often, so write them first.

 Common Mistakes in Analysis of Financial Statements Theory Answers

 - Using generic English.
-"To know the profit" replaces "to assess earning capacity"; the marking scheme rejects the generic version.
+"To know the profit" loses the mark; use "to assess earning capacity".

 - Omitting the percentage formula.
-When the question asks for the comparative statement, the percentage column must show the formula above the table or as a working note.
+Show it above the table or as a working note.

 Previous Year Question Trend: Analysis of Financial Statements CBSE Class 12

-The chapter has been a near-certain source of one MCQ plus one short-answer in every Class 12 Accountancy Board paper since 2018.
-The table below extracts the pattern observed in the last five sittings.
+This chapter has given one MCQ plus one short-answer in almost every Board paper since 2018, as the last five sittings show.

 | Year | Question Type | Topic | Marks |